diedrebrown/predictionwithalexareviews/data/CLEANEDDATAFOLDER_README.md

 # CLEANED DATA FOLDER README

 This folder contains cleaned verions of the data files.
-The test set was the 2017 Alexa Dataset.
 These include:

 ### PICKLE FILES
-- df_test_emb.pickle  The pickle file for the ensemble model of the test set (2017 Alexa Data).
+- df_test_emb.pickle  The pickle file for the ensemble model of the test set (2018 Alexa Data).
 - df_test.pickle  The pickle file for the test set the 2017 Alexa Data.
 - df_train.pickle  The pickle file for the training set 2018 Alexa Data.